juxt/bidi/README.md

 [Compojure](https://github.com/weavejester/compojure), but when you want to go both ways.
-If you are serving REST resources, you should be [providing links](http://en.wikipedia.org/wiki/HATEOAS) to other resources, and without full support for generating URIs from handlers your code will become coupled with your routing.
+If you are serving REST resources, you should be [providing links](http://en.wikipedia.org/wiki/HATEOAS) to other resources, and without full support for forming URIs from handlers your code will become coupled with your routing.
 In short, hard-coded URIs will eventually break.